De-Alchmst/ptts/doc/syntax.md

 - @wrap - numbers blocks instead of lines
 - @nowrap - returns to numbering each line normally

-- @setfootnote{marks} - sets ';' separated list of footnote marks, once last on
-reached, first repeats doubled
+- @setfootnote{marks} - sets ';' separated list of footnote marks, once last one reached, first repeats doubled

 - @meta{key:value-list} - adds metadata as key-value pair list separated by ';', key and value are seperated by ':'

-- @cmnt - ignores this line from now onward
+- @cmnt - ignores this line from now onward including any left instructions

 - @sourcetxt{path} - inserts contents of file at 'path' to this place, set configs are ignored
 - @sourcecnfg{path} - sources formatting, variables and meta from file at 'path'